 We’re an online life insurance company that offers the same underwritten policies you would find at any other large company, except we’ve put the entire process online.

 Traditionally, the process is much longer and tends to be more expensive.

-You’d have to see an advisor, and the process involves several phones calls and a lot of back and forth.
+You’d have to see an advisor, which involves several phone calls and a lot of back and forth.

-By cutting out many inefficiencies, we’re able to provide more affordable policies.
+By cutting out many inefficiencies, we can provide more affordable policies.

-Instead, we have given you the tools by putting all the information online and have made it convenient for you to fill out an application on your own time.
+Instead, we have given you the tools by putting all the information online and have made it convenient for you to complete an application on your own time.